arnaudbos/i-rant/content/water-pouring-in-clojure.md

 {{< klipse >}}
 (find-successors [{:glasses [{:capacity 5 :current 0} {:capacity 3 :current 0}] :moves []}])
 {{< /klipse >}}

+Let's extract the part of the solver that filters out the successors that have already been visited into `filter-successors`:

 {{< klipse >}}
 (defn filter-successors